siljag23/Verkfraedi_X/README.md

-A greedy algorithm that makes a staff schedule for irregular shifts - the output is an excel file containing the schedule An optimization model was used to create a schedule with the greedy algorithm as close to the optimal solution as possible

-The input and output data is in the Data folder
+This repository contains both a greedy algorithm and optimization model that make staff schedules for irregular shifts.
+The inputs of the models are stored in the Data folder, as well as the output files.

-The greedy algorithm consist of one main code and several functions, including assign_emploees which is the main function
+The greedy algorithm consist of one main code and several functions, including assign_emploees which is the main function.
+For the optimization model,

 To run the algorithm: